leafo/moonscript-site/reference.md

 called, the '\' operator is used.

 All properties of a class are shared among the instances.
-This is fine for functions, but for other types of objects, undesired results may occur:
+This is fine for functions, but for other types of objects, undesired results may occur.

+Consider the example below, the `clothes` property is shared amongst all instances, so modifications to it in one instance will show up in another:

     class Person
       clothes: {}